fenok/wtsplayer/README.md

-##WTS Player
+#WTS Player

-Description

-##License
+WTS Player is a web application that allows watching videos in synchronised manner with embedded audio and text chats.
+The video source can be served via YouTube, WebTorrent or from local file.

+#License

-#WTS Player itself
+##WTS Player itself

 The MIT License

 Copyright (c) 2016 Leonid Fenko aka Fen-ok <fenok2112@gmail.com>, Georgy Kosturov aka Geosins <geosins@yandex.ru>

-#Browser and GitHub logos
+##Browser and GitHub logos

 All browser and GitHub logos are the property of their respective owners!

-#Other icons and images
+##Other icons and images

 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE

 Copyright (C) 2016 Georgy Kosturov aka Geosins <geosins@yandex.ru>

-#Licenses in node_modules

-MIT
-Apache-2.0
-ISC
-BSD (MIT actually - js-binarypack)
-MIT/X11
-BSD-3-Clause
-No license (reliable, tinycolor)